td-mai/icecreamshopapi/README.md

 # Icecreamshopapi

-This project is a backend api service made by django, django_api_framework, used for a web application icecreamshop management
+This repository is a backend api service made by django, django_api_framework, used for the project icecreamshopweb

 ## Production